Jonathan Goes Country

-Jonathan Goes Country is Jonathan Richman's third studio album in which he covers five songs from artists Porter Wagoner, Marty Robbins and Skeeter Davis.
-Richman also recorded original songs.
-Tom Brumley, pedal steel guitarist for The Buckaroos, is featured on the opening track.
+Jonathan Goes Country is Jonathan Richman's second solo studio album.
+It contains seven original songs, three of which are reworked from the Jonathan Richman and the Modern Lovers album Jonathan Sings!, and five covers of songs by Tammy Wynette, Ronee Blakely, Marty Robbins, Skeeter Davis, and Porter Wagoner.
+Tom Brumley, pedal steel guitarist for the Buckaroos, is featured on the opening track.